Berninzoni – Executive Director, Arundel

 Ronnie came to the Arundel House of Hope in 2001 initially as a resident of the Fouse Center.
 After 18 months in the Transitional Housing Program, he received the invitation to utilize his skills in a full-time staff position as Program Aide, first at the Fouse Center and later at the Arundel House of Hope Day and Resource Center.
 He is also a Veteran of the United States Army and enjoys helping others.

 Asia Wood joined the Arundel House of Hope in December of 2008, after successfully completing a Human Services internship with, Anne Arundel Community College.
 She has worked in many capacities since joining the dedicated AHOH team, including Case Manager and Homeless Prevention and Rapid Re-Housing Coordinator.
-Currently, she manages the House of Hope Medical Clinic, and is responsible for recruiting and managing all volunteer professionals and well as managing the WISH Program.
+Currently, she manages the WISH Program.
 She also works closely with the HMIS System and RAP Housing Program.
 Regardless of which hat she is wearing, her main focus is to empower the people who are in need.
 Her favorite quote by Maya Angelou is, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Micah 6 Program